 Tom Stoddart is one of the world’s most respected photojournalists and veteran of documenting many of the most serious issues of our time.

-Tom travelled with us to Cox’s Bazar in Bangladesh where violence in Myanmar has forced over 655,000 Rohingya to flee, with more arriving each day.
+Tom travelled with us to Cox’s Bazar in Bangladesh where violence in Myanmar forced over 655,000 Rohingya to flee.

 Veronique De Viguerie is a multi-award winning French photographer, experienced in taking photos in the Middle East and conflict areas across the world.

-Vero also travelled with us to Bangladesh, where violence in Myanmar has forced over half a million Rohingya to flee, with more arriving each day.
+Vero also travelled with us to Bangladesh, where violence in Myanmar forced over half a million Rohingya to flee.

-With help from our partner IOM, we are supporting families with vital aid including blankets, tarpaulins and rope, solar lights and water carriers.
+With help from our partner IOM, we supported families with vital aid including blankets, tarpaulins and rope, solar lights and water carriers.

 Dougie Wallace is internationally recognised for his long-term social documentary projects and a distinct direct style of expressive street photography.